 The focus of experimental design is the two-phase MudPIT-iTRAQ experiments.
 The rest of this write-up will describe what does each R function do and finish with a simple example.

 The first R function is called getMSEst().
 This function extracts the mean squares (MS) and the degrees of freedom (DF) from the ANOVA table of the aov function.
-Suppose there are m set of MS from the ANOVA table are assumed to have a chi-square distribution.
+Suppose there are m sets of MS from the ANOVA table which are assumed to have a chi-square distribution.
 Let these MS to be denoted by si2, the distribution can be written as,

 si2~σi2niXni2, i=1, …, m

-where the σi2 denoted the expected MS and ni is the DF for MS si2.
+where the σi2 denotes the expected MS and ni is the DF for MS si2.
 The likelihood function can be then be shown as

 L = constant - i=1mnilogσi22+nisi22σi2.